grzeimann/Panacea/README.md

 This will list the absolute path for a given date and observation for a target, including all exposures for the date and observation.

 ## Code Description
+Panacea is a general integral field unit (IFU) spectroscopic reduction tool tailored specifically for the Hobby Eberly Telescope (HET).
+The code is primarily used for reducing science data from the LRS2, VIRUS, and VIRUS-W instruments.

 <p align="center">
   <img src="images/lrs2_mapping.png" width="650"/>